 Distrowatch – Weekly updates on new Linux Distributions, hits, reviews and downloads.

 Ubuntu – The most popular version of Linux based off of Debian, a great starting point.

 FreeBSD – The widely used UNIX OS based from BSD, which was based off UNIX, one of the oldest known operating systems.

 Red Hat Enterprise Linux (RHEL) – The distribution that put Linux on the business market, however it costs money to use.

 Linux started development by Finnish programmer Linux Torvalds, he wanted a free to use, open source project of UNIX operating system to use away from educational institutions.
 From there people had developed different forks or distributions of the original Linux OS.

 If you bought a Mac, chances are you want to use OSX, Apple’s UNIX Operating System.
 I am not too too familiar with OSX, nowadays it seems Apple releases an update every year.
-Most 64 bit Macs will let you download the latest operating system through the app store, I am not too familiar with the recent macOS Sierra requirements.
+Most 64 bit Macs will let you download the latest operating system through the app store, I am not too familiar with the recent macOS Sierra requirements (lol who cares about 2018 this is dated).
 You have to create an Apple ID, which is basically like creating a Google account but requires you to put in Credit Card information… After you log in, you go to the App Store, click on ‘Updates’ and you should be able to get a download link for it.
 Download it and you should be good to go.

 However, before you update, maybe you’d want to get a bootable USB of your Operating System if you ever get another unit!
 I use DiskMakerX to create a bootable USB for all my OSX installs.
 It is currently supported for 10.11.3 El Capitan & I use it to install on all my Macbooks and iMacs I resell.